-Choosing a Fly Rod for Saltwater
+Choosing the Best Fly Rod for Saltwater

-You can start with either of those points, for example if you know you want to go to the Bahamas because your significant other will also enjoy that trip (we hear this a lot), then you can at least start to narrow down the gear you will need.
-Now, do you want to stalk bonefish on the flats?
+Do you want to stalk bonefish on the flats?
 Chase tarpon around little islands?
 Go after a sailfish offshore?
 Three very different rod and reel setups, not to mention line and flies.